Skip to Content

-The Ridgeway is Britain’s oldest ’road’ that connects the Northwest with Central England and has been in constant use for over 5,000 years, making it one of the oldest roads in Europe, alongside the Via Sacra in Rome.
-Once upon a time, this was a busy Neolithic ’highway’ that stretched across the country from the rural parts of Dorset to the far end of Norfolk.
+The Ridgeway is Britain’s oldest ’road’ that has been in constant use for over 5,000 years, making it one of the oldest roads in Europe, alongside the Via Sacra in Rome.
+Once upon a time, this was a busy Neolithic ’highway’ that stretched across the country.
 The Ridgeway is a classic example that England has so much more to offer than just London and the other big cities.
-Walking the Ridgeway trail and discovering its historic sites is certainly an amazing experience and one of the things you must do while backpacking in the UK and this article will show you why.
+Camping on the Ridgeway trail and discovering its historic sites is certainly an amazing experience and one of the things you must do while backpacking in the UK and this article will show you why.

 The Wiltshire Ridgeway is an 85-miles-long path that stretches over four different counties and was the main trading route during the Bronze Age.
 If you’re planning a road trip around the UK, this is one of the regions that you should seriously consider adding to your list.
 Walking this ancient path and realizing that people have been doing the exact same thing you’re doing now for thousands of years truly is a spectacular feeling.